CivicActions/ssp-toolkit/docs/ssp.md

 ##### CivicActions

 The publicly-available FOSS package documentation described in control SA-5(a) also includes user documentation for non-administrators as described in control AC-3.
 This includes documentation on how to create and manage user accounts as well as how to create, update and delete content.
-CivicActions follows the user docuemntation standard practice to provide context-sensitive help as well as access to a HelpDesk in publicly facing applications.
+CivicActions follows the user documentation standard practice to provide context-sensitive help as well as access to a HelpDesk in publicly facing applications.
 CivicActions' Customer Support team, described in control SA-3(b), handles questions about how to use the system.
-Questions are submitted by sending an email to support@civicactions.com, which triggers creation of a ticket in CivicActions' customer support ticketing system.
+Questions are submitted by sending an email to support@example.com, which triggers the creation of a ticket in CivicActions' customer support ticketing system.

 ##### Drupal